lobsteropteryx/blog/content/post/docker-publishing-docker-build.md

 It's possible to streamline things even further by registering data and publishing services as part of the docker [build](https://docs.docker.com/engine/reference/commandline/build/) process; this allows you to keep your infrastucture, data, and service definitions under source control, and use those to build an image with all the necessary services included.
 You can version this image and store it your own [registry](https://docs.docker.com/registry/), allowing developers to spin up a local, fully provisioned AGS instance in a few seconds.

-It's possible to extend this approach with tools like [docker compose](https://docs.docker.com/compose/) to include a database server and Portal instance, but for this example, we'll use a very simple setup:
+You can extend this approach with tools like [docker compose](https://docs.docker.com/compose/) to include a database server and Portal instance, but for this example, we'll use a very simple setup:

 * A base AGS image with no security or Portal--we'll use AGS 10.4
 * A single File Geodatabase (FGDB) containing our data